≡ Menu

 • And brown.

-It is their distinctive coat that will typically give them away at first, there are several other features of this breed that should be mentioned as well.
+While their distinctive coat will typically give them away at first, several other features of this breed should also be mentioned.
+Features such as their…

 • Oval-shaped skull,